Nextiles/documentation/software/sdk-installation.md

 4. **Subscribe/Reading Data**

-    Once the device is connected, we are ready to read the data and for that we will subscribe to the device's characteristics.
-To subscribe and start reading the data we will use ``` subscribeCharacteristics(device:Device) ``` function, which takes Device object as an argument.
-While the device is being subscribed, our SDK reads the data emitted by the device and all of that data would be stored as soon as we stop (unsubscribe or disconnect) or the TIME_INTERVAL exceeds.
+    Once the device is connected, the SDK can read the data and for that subscribe to the device's characteristics.
+Use ``` subscribeCharacteristics(device:Device) ``` function, which takes Device object as an argument.
+While the device is being subscribed, SDK reads the data emitted by the device and all of that data would be stored as soon as we stop (unsubscribe or disconnect) or if the TIME_INTERVAL exceeds.

     #### Usage/Example:
     ```Swift